delta-io/delta/docs/source/delta-spark-connect.md

 # Delta Connect (aka Spark Connect Support in Delta)

-.. note:: This feature is available in preview in <Delta> 4.0.0 Preview.
+.. note:: This feature is available in preview in [Delta Lake 4.0.0 Preview](https://github.com/delta-io/delta/releases/tag/v4.0.0rc1).

 Delta Connect adds [Spark Connect](https://spark.apache.org/docs/latest/spark-connect-overview.html) support to Delta Lake for Apache Spark.
 Spark Connect is a new initiative that adds a decoupled client-server infrastructure which allows remote connectivity from Spark from everywhere.
 Delta Connect allows all Delta Lake operations to work in your application running as a client connected to the Spark server.